ACloakedFly/Thoths-Oracle/README.md

 # Features

-- Software agnostic; companion app listens to operating system rather than a specific program like Spotify app or Firefox
+- Software agnostic companion app listens to operating system rather than a specific program like Spotify app or Firefox
   - If OS is aware of media, companion app will be as well
 - IPS display for maximum readability at 320x480
 - Display the available metadata of current media